The Whipping Cult

 Police were called to the scene of what appeared to be a terrible car accident near an embankment in the St. Paul suburb of Inver Grove Heights.
 A car had driven off the road, flown an astonishing 50 feet through the air, and then crash landed into the Mississippi River.

-Fred Bauer wanted to borrow Luther’s car to run some errands, he claimed.
-Little is known about this exchange, so it’s anyone’s guess what words were exchanged.
-Maybe Luther said something along the lines of, “Why not Fred, you goddamn maniac.
-We’re living the same horror show that’s turned our sad little lives into a joke that can’t be parodied, aren’t we?
-Take the car.
+Little is known about this exchange.
+It’s not referenced in the paper.
+Maybe Luther said something along the lines of, “Borrow the car?
+Why not Fred Bauer, you goddamn maniac.
+We’re literally living in the same sad horror show, right?
+Take my car.
 Uff da, motherfucker” before placing the keys in his hands.

 facequiz.png